When you have a lot of text in one of the cells of your spreadsheet you may find that you can’t see all of it.

 - Wrap – text will be forced to additional lines within the current boundaries of the cell.
 This can adjust the height of the row automatically.

-- Clip – only shows the text that is visible within the current boundaries of the cell.
+- Clip – the clip option only shows the text that is visible within the current boundaries of the cell.
 Note that the text is still in the cell, it’s just not visible.

 You can select more than one cell in Google Sheets by clicking a row number to select the entire row, clicking a column letter to select the entire column, holding down the Ctrl key to click multiple cells, or clicking the gray cell above the row 1 heading.

-Another Way to Wrap Text in Google Sheets
+Another Way to Perform Google Sheets Text Wrapping

 There is another method that you can use if you find the Text wrapping button to be difficult to identify, or if you prefer to use the top menu.